Step 2: How to Assess Risks

 1. Open the risk register

-2. Select a specific risk from the list
+2. Select the risk you want to update from the list

 how to assess and enter risk probability